quadsproject/quads/README.md

 ## Additional Tools and Commands

 ### Verify or Correct Cloud and Host Network Switch Settings
-* The tool `/opt/quads/quads/verify_switchconf.py` can be used to both validate and correct network switch configs.
+* `python3 $PYTHONDIR/site-packages/quads/tools/verify_switchconf.py` can be used to both validate and correct network switch configs.
-* This can be run at a cloud level (and with 1.1.5+ also at the per-host level).
+* This can be run at a cloud environment level or per-host level.
 * It's advised to run it first without `--change` to see if it would fix something.
 * This will also check/correct optional routable VLANs if those are in use.
 * To validate a clouds network config: